Kinoma/SourceDocumentation/kinoma_documentation_template.md

 These examples from existing documents may also help with figuring out how to apply the styles in other, similar contexts.

 ###_KinomaJS JavaScript API Reference:_ Object Reference
 The [_KinomaJS JavaScript API Reference_](http://kinoma.com/develop/documentation/javascript/) document describes JavaScript objects in subsections like those shown here (although with different-level heads).

-> **_Important:_** Before creating subsections like these, be sure to read the current introduction to the object reference section of the [_KinomaJS JavaScript API Reference_](http://kinoma.com/develop/documentation/javascript/) document; the content of your descriptions should be consistent with what it says.
+Before creating subsections like these, be sure to read the current introduction to the object reference section of the [_KinomaJS JavaScript API Reference_](http://kinoma.com/develop/documentation/javascript/) document; the content of your descriptions should be consistent with what it says.

 Here are some general rules for what not to do when writing descriptions in this Reference document: